Posts: 17

 Also, I don't smoke flavored cigars, but you may want to keep the Acid away from the other sticks.

-Good luck!
 Thanks for the feedback Magnum.
 I hadn't even considered the flavored stick amongst the others.
 It's in a tube, but better safe than sorry.
 I had a buddy give me several Acids last fall. they really aren't all that bad but I don't have much experience with flavored cigars.
 However, I now find them to be too sweet for my taste.
 It seems that the tobacco itself isn't that overpowering with the sweet flavor, but the taste of the stick itself on my lips is what gets me...kinda like someone put 10 sweet-n-lo's in your coffee.
-Tupper-dor the way to go.
-Everyone tries the acid's cool for the first couple of minutes then never again.

 If Sonny had EZ-Pass, he'd have survived that hit...